Introducing Pixel Duck and Rubber Duck: Two Ways to Create AI Motion Graphics in Malloy

 Malloy now gives you two ways to make AI motion graphics.

 Both can turn a prompt into an animation.
 The difference is not which one is "better" in every situation.
-It is what you need more in that moment: fast exploration or a more designed result.
+It is how much creative interpretation you want the agent to add.
+One follows your direction closely.
+The other brings more of its own creative judgment to the scene.
 If you want the broader category context, start with the AI motion graphics generator guide.

 That is why we are launching two new modes: